xerxesar/remind/README.md

 Currently remind has no standard packaging. use bash scripts in `./scripts` dir to build, install, and setup remind as systemd service.

-Also don't forget to set your desired hotkey to run `remind-hc` (located at `/usr/local/bin/remind-hc` by default).
-> `remind-hc` executable sends a message to the remind service to toggle showing notes.
 ### Prerequisites

 To build remind from source code, you need to install rust-lang.